KDE/documentation-docs-krita-org/user_manual/soft_proofing.rst

     On the left, the original, on the right, a view where soft proofing is turned on.
 The difference is subtle due to the lack of really bright colors, but the soft proofed version is slightly less blueish in the whites of the flowers and slightly less saturated in the greens of the leaves.

 You can toggle soft proofing on any image using the :kbd:`Ctrl + Y` shortcut.
 Unlike other programs, this is per-view, so that you can look at your image non-proofed and proofed, side by side.
 The proofing configuration can also be set per image, and saved into the ``.kra`` file.
 Just enable :guilabel:`Store Softproofing configuration in the image` in the proofing options in :menuselection:`Image --> Image Properties --> Soft Proofing`.
-If the checkbox is unchecked, then Krita will use global settings from :menuselection:`Settings --> Configure Krita... --> Color Management --> Soft Proofing`
+If the checkbox is unchecked, then Krita will use global settings from :menuselection:`Settings --> Configure Krita... --> Color Management --> Soft Proofing`.

 .. note::
     When :guilabel:`Store Softproofing configuration in the image` is enabled, Krita embeds the entire proofing ICC profile into ``.kra`` file.
 This ICC profile can be big for some output devices, especially CMYK ones.